Global Service Learning

 Puerto Rico

 Embark on a service learning project with CARAS, a non-profit organization focusing on education and environmental preservation.
-Must be an active PBSO member or a student in the Certificate in Innovation and Entrepreneurship and have completed 24 credits on Pitt Campus.
+Students must have completed 24 credits on Pitt’s Campus.

 See all of the GSL Puerto Rico Blogs by clicking here.